MarisSNOTYOUNG/.github/README.md

 # 🏢 Organization Repository

-Welcome to the **SWOEP** repository!
+Welcome to the **Swoep** repository!
 This serves as the central hub for our projects, documentation, and resources.

 ## 📌 Projects

 ### 1. [Swoep Assistant Builder Template](https://github.com/MarisSNOTYOUNG/Swoep-AssistantBuilder-template)
-A template for building assistant applications.
+Holds all code regarding setting up a Swoep

 ### 2. [Swoep Method Azure Function](https://github.com/MarisSNOTYOUNG/Swoep-Method-AzureFunction)
-An Azure Function implementation for the Swoep Method.
+The Azure Function implementation for the "plan maker" GPT.

 ## 📖 Documentation
 - TBD